aecium/2020-ICFP-contest/README.md

 Set the tacos free!

-Now with more more discord notifcations!
+Now with more more more discord notifcations!